GSA/digitalgov.gov/content/news/2022/01/2022-01-03-webinar-recap-key-takeaways-on-simplifying-hazard-communications-with-plain-language.md

 Through its [Hazard Simplification Project](https://www.weather.gov/hazardsimplification/), NWS used focus groups and surveyed the general public and key NWS stakeholders to understand what people find confusing about the current system.

-This research showed that people do not understand the word “advisory.”
-People wonder whether an “advisory” is more or less serious than a “watch.”
+This research showed that the majority of people misunderstand the word “advisory.”
+They wonder whether an “advisory” is more or less serious than a “watch.”
 They also find it hard to distinguish among the large variety of terms used.
-For example, what is the difference between a Wind Chill Advisory, a Wind Advisory, and a Brisk Wind Advisory?
+For example, what is the difference between: a Wind Chill Advisory, a Wind Advisory, and a Brisk Wind Advisory?

 In surveys, both the audience for these alerts and the people who send them agreed that they would appreciate [plain language](https://digital.gov/topics/plain-language/) alerts.
 The public preferred messages that did not require interpretation.
 Emergency managers preferred messages they could quickly copy and paste, without having to translate the weather description into official alert language.